bec-archer/SR80-Manuals/user-manual.md

 No more hunting through the queue for the right item.
 Scan the cylinder, start working.

 **If the scan doesn't find anything:** The sticker hasn't been assigned to any item yet.
 You can assign it right now from any item's detail view — see "Assigning a Tag After Check-In" below.
+If the tag was retired or the item was totaled/closed, the app will tell you — see "Scanning Old / Retired Tags" and "Scanning Tags on Totaled or Closed Items" below.

 ---